How to Work Smarter, not Harder

 This is exactly what I should have done, which would have allowed me the money I wanted to make without working too much.
 Had I done this, I could have expanded my hours just a tad, continued raising my rate until I saw too much drop off, and increased my income by as much as 40% without a lot of trouble.

-I mentioned in the intro to this post that I didn’t give any thought to how I wanted my lifestyle to look—instead, all I knew was that I wanted to be more successful, and to me, that meant making more money.
+I mentioned earlier that all I knew was that I wanted to be more successful, and to me, that meant making more money.

-After reading Tim’s The Four Hour Workweek, I could really relate to a lot of what he said regarding designing your lifestyle.
+After reading Tim Ferriss’s The Four Hour Workweek, I could really relate to a lot of what he said regarding designing your lifestyle.
 Opting to work 14-hour days just to make extra income didn’t leave me with a lot of time to do much else.

 So, solution was clearly not to work a bunch of extra hours and limit my ability to enjoy myself.
 Instead, I should have found ways to bring the income up and the hours down.